TLCFEM/suanPan-manual/docs/Library/Section/Code/US.md

 ## Remarks

-1. By default, inch is used as length unit, if users wants to switch to another unit, set `scale` to corresponding values.
+1. By default, inch is used as length unit, if users want to switch to another unit, set `scale` to corresponding values.
 For example, to use millimeter, `scale=25.4`.
-2. For 2D sections, the number of integration points is set to 2 using Gauss quadrature.
+2. For 2D sections, the number of integration points is set to two using Gauss quadrature for flange.
-3. For 3D sections, along web/flange thickness, one integration point is used. along flange width and web height, the same amount of integration points are used as defined by user.
+3. For 3D sections, along web/flange thickness, one integration point is used. along flange width and web height, the same number of integration points is used as defined by user.

 ## Supported Designations